gammamatrix/playground-documentation/docs/built-components/cms.rst

 All migrations are disabled by default.

 See the contents of the published config file: `database/migrations <https://github.com/gammamatrix/playground-cms/tree/develop/database/migrations>`_
-- NOTE: There are 15 tables that will be created, they do have indexes and unique constraints defined; however, this release does not have the foreign key constraint migrations included at this time.
+- NOTE: There are four tables that will be created, they do have indexes and unique constraints defined; however, this release does not have the foreign key constraint migrations included at this time.

 * If you do not wish to publish the migrations to your application, you may use the Environment Variable: ``PLAYGROUND_CMS_LOAD_MIGRATIONS`` in your ``.env``.

 ``PLAYGROUND_CMS_LOAD_MIGRATIONS``
-    Config: ``playground-cms-resource.middleware.default``
+    Config: ``playground-cms.load.migrations``

     Type: ``bool``